TNEI-Services/IPSA/docs/IscTransformer.rst

    * - Integer
      - RemoteCtlBusbarUID
      - Specifies the UID of the remote busbar which is used as the basis for the transformer voltage control.
+   * - Integer
+     - TapControlMethod
+     - Specifies whether the normal tap method is being used or the tabular tap data.

+        - 0 = Basic tap data
+        - 1 = Tabular tap data
+   * - Integer
+     - TapNumber
+     - The present tap position for tabular tap data, used as a starting point for the next load flow.
+   * - List[Float]
+     - TapStepActualPC
+     - The list of actual tap step values for tabular tap data.
+   * - List[Float]
+     - TapStepValuePC
+     - The list of adjusted tap step values for tabular tap data.
+   * - List[Float]
+     - TapStepXPU
+     - The list of tap step reactances in per unit for tabular tap data.
+   * - String
+     - Comment
+     - Gets and sets the comments.

 IscTransformer Class
 ---------------------